ppy/osu-wiki/news/2022/2022-08-27-new-featured-artist-aiyru.md

 **8** tunes are now permanently available for mapping from [**Aiyru**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/296)!

-[juankristal](https://osu.ppy.sh/users/443656) is here to prove that COE will never end with a liveplay of [Station](https://osu.ppy.sh/beatmapsets/1794071) using osu!(lazer)'s "Wind Up" mod.
+::juankristal::{ user-id=443656 } is here to prove that COE will never end with a liveplay of [Station](https://osu.ppy.sh/beatmapsets/1794071) using osu!(lazer)'s "Wind Up" mod.
 Once you're convinced to start mapping, check out the rest of the songs too:

 <div align="center">
     <video width="100%" controls>